peteroupc/peteroupc.github.io/bernapprox.md

 [^46]: Rababah, Abedallah.
 "Transformation of Chebyshev–Bernstein polynomial basis."
 Computational Methods in Applied Mathematics 3.4 (2003): 608-622.

+[^47]: Muñoz, César, and Anthony Narkawicz.
+"Formalization of Bernstein polynomials and applications to global optimization."
+Journal of Automated Reasoning 51, no. 2 (2013): 151-196.

 <a id=Appendix></a>
 ## Appendix